dishadass/Maximum-Clique---SAT-solver/SATproj_DASS/README.md

    The selected vertices form a clique:

    > for all u, v in C, with u ≠ v, we have {u, v} in E.

-For the **maximum clique search**, the same constraints apply for each tested value of k; the script keeps increasing k until these constraints can no longer be satisfied (the SAT instance becomes UNSAT).
-The last satisfiable k is then reported as the maximum clique size found.

 ## 2. CNF Encoding